kerimoyle/libcellml-tutorials/tutorials/combine2020/createPotassiumChannelModel.rst

 .. container:: dothis

-    **2.d** Retrieve the number of issues encountered using the :code:`issueCount()` function in the validator, then retrieve the issue items from the validator using their index and the :code:`Validator::issue(index)` function.
+    **2.d** Retrieve the number of issues encountered using the :code:`issueCount` function in the validator, then retrieve the issue items from the validator using their index and the :code:`issue(index)` function.

 .. container:: toggle